Quantum Enhancement in Dark Matter Detection with Quantum Computation: Effect of noises

 where $i$-th qubit is transformed as $\ket{\pm}\rightarrow\ket{\mp}$, resulting in:

 One finds the first qubit remains in the ground state, indicating that the error $Z_i$ does not induce the dark counts.

-The discussion almost applies the same with $U_{\rm DM}$ being taken into account.
-We elaborate on the de-phasing channel which is non-trivial among noises given above.
+The discussion almost applies in the same way when $U_{\rm DM}$ is taken into account.
+We elaborate on the de-phasing channel which is nontrivial among noises given above.
 For simplicity, let us assume $\alpha=0$ and that only one shot of error $E=Z_i$ occurs at $t = t' \in [t_1, t_2]$.
 The state at $t=t_2$ is:

-where $n_q\delta'\equiv n_\text{q}\eta\tau' + (n_\text{q} - 2)\eta(\tau - \tau')$ and $\tau' = t' - t_1$.
+where $n_{\rm q}\delta'\equiv n_\text{q}\eta\tau' + (n_\text{q} - 2)\eta(\tau - \tau')$ and $\tau' = t' - t_1$.
 While the signal rate is penalized according to the number of qubits affected by the de-phasing noise, it is remarkable that it does not break the multi-bit coherence, and that the $\mathcal{O}(n_\text{q}^2)$ excitation probability is still maintained.
-This de-phasing error insensitivity can be understood by seeing this quantum circuit as an error correction code.
-The states evolve in the Hilbert subspace spanned by $\{\ket{+}^{\otimes n_q}, \ket{-}^{\otimes n_q}\}$, and this is invariant under the group of operations of $S = \{X_1X_2, X_2X_3, \cdots, X_{n_\text{q} - 1}X_{n_\text{q}}\}$.
-Such a subspace corresponds to a stabilizer code with the generating set $S$ and can also be regarded as one column of surface code\,\cite{Bravyi:1998sy,Dennis:2001nw,Fowler_2012}.
-This implies that we can even correct de-phasing errors without breaking the coherence, which is helpful when a large number of qubits are affected by the error during $t_1 \leq t \leq t_2$.
-To identify the errors, we repeatedly measure the eigenvalues of ``error syndrome operators'' $\{X_iX_{i+1}\}$ during $t_1 \leq t \leq t_2$ and examine the change of outcomes between each cycle of measurements.
-(The measurement of $X_iX_{i+1}$ can be performed with an ancilla qubit using, e.g., the circuit shown in Fig.\ \ref{fig:synd_circuit}.)
-All the syndrome operators return $+1$ without the de-phasing error, while two syndromes, $X_{i - 1}X_i$ and $X_i X_{i + 1}$, return $-1$ in case of a single $E = Z_i$ being in action.
-Subsequently, we recover the state by applying $Z$ gates accordingly.
-(We assume that the gate and measurement errors are negligible.)
-It should be noted that in reality due to the effect of the DM with unknown phase $\alpha$, the state is not completely confined within the subspace $\{\ket{+}^{\otimes n_{\rm q}}, \ket{-}^{\otimes n_{\rm q}}\}$ even without the $Z_i$ error, i.e., the state is not an eigenstate of the syndrome operators.
-However, the coherence within the subspace $\{\ket{+}^{\otimes n_{\rm q}}, \ket{-}^{\otimes n_{\rm q}}\}$ is maintained and Eq.\,\eqref{eq:P01} still holds even with the error correction.

-Finally, we comment that, remarkably, we can also use syndrome measurements and the subsequent feedback to prepare the state at $t=t_1$, Eq.\,\eqref{psi_init}, in $\mathcal{O}(1)$ steps of gate operations.
+This de-phasing error insensitivity can be understood by seeing this quantum circuit as an error correction code, the details of which we elaborated in Appendix~\ref{appendix:error_correc}.
+There, we also show that we can even identify and correct de-phasing errors, which is helpful when a large number of qubits are affected by the error during $t_1 \leq t \leq t_2$.